afraz-khan/hush-hush/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Hush-Hush is a personal password wallet that is used to manage credentials of your digital accounts.
+Hush-Hush is a web based personal password wallet that is used to manage credentials of your digital accounts.
 Not digital only, it can be used for any secret information which is only accessible to the individual in control of the wallet.